Here's Who Could Replace Theresa May As U.K. Prime Minister

 Jeremy Hunt

-The current Foreign Secretary, Hunt has long been a loyal backer of May’s deal.
+The current Foreign Secretary, Hunt has long been a loyal backer of May’s Brexit deal.
 But unlike Johnson and Gove, he campaigned for the remain side in the 2016 referendum.
-Nevertheless, like May herself, he had a change of heart after the referendum, arguing that the government must secure an “orderly” Brexit.
+Like May herself, he had a change of heart after the referendum, arguing that the government must secure an “orderly” Brexit.

 “He has clearly been on maneuvers positioning himself as a sane, moderate, recognizable kind of Conservative politician,” says Travers.
-That could work for or against him.
-“He’s less inspiring, slightly more bland, but then again, seen as a safe pair of hands, which can be an advantage,” says Bale.
+But talk among Conservative Party members is that May’s change of heart from “remain” to “leave” is to blame for her political failure to deliver Brexit.
+In that context, a Hunt bid for the prime-ministership might be seen as a long shot.

 Sajid Javid

 Now the Home Secretary, Javid is a relatively new face in government, but has been seen by colleagues as having leadership potential for some time.
 The fact he voted remain in the referendum could work against him, but like May and Hunt he has come around to the leave side.

 As Home Secretary he has taken a hard line on migration – a key issue in the referendum.
 He has, for example, revoked the citizenship of “ISIS bride” Shamima Begum, and cut his 2018 Christmas holiday short to return to the U.K. amid reports of migrants crossing the English Channel.

 Dominic Raab

 Raab, a former Brexit Secretary who also resigned from May’s government to vote against her deal, is another candidate who the Brexit-supporting wing of the Conservative Party sees as a viable replacement for May.
-Like Johnson, he originally criticized May’s deal but voted for it on Friday after she promised to resign.
+Like Johnson, he originally criticized May’s deal but voted for it after she promised to resign.

 Unlike Johnson, he has a black belt in Karate.
-That tougher image was bolstered on Thursday, when Raab said the U.K. must be prepared to leave the E.U. without a deal on the April 12 deadline — positioning himself as perhaps the “no deal” candidate in the seemingly inevitable leadership race.
+That tougher image was bolstered in March, when Raab said the U.K. must be prepared to leave the E.U. without a deal.
 “He’s quite radical,” says Travers.
 “But after all that’s happened, MPs might not want anything too radical, given all of the problems they’ve had.”
 In the end, the biggest factor working against him could be convincing enough colleagues to vote for him.
 “He’s not a people person,” says Bale.

 Andrea Leadsom

-One of the few women who stands a chance in the race, Leadsom, the current leader of the House of Commons, has been a longtime Brexit-supporter.
-She was the last candidate standing against Theresa May in the 2016 leadership race, but stood aside before it came to a vote.
+Leadsom resigned as leader of the House of Commons on Wednesday, positioning herself well for the upcoming leadership race.
+She has been a longtime Brexit-supporter, and was the last candidate standing against Theresa May in the 2016 leadership race (she stood aside before it came to a vote).
 “She would certainly fight for territory with Boris in many ways,” says Travers.
 “She’s an ardent Brexiteer, she was tough on the issue, and she’s seen as more of an operator than Boris – an operator politically, rather than just in her own interests.”
+She might be another viable “Stop Boris” candidate.